PhitoDev/phito-deep/README.md

-# phitodeep
+# Phito-Deep

-Deep learning framework built from scratch with numpy!
+Phito-Deep is a deep learning framework built from scratch with only numpy.
+This is being actively developed as part of my learning journey to becoming a machine learning engineer.
+I'm using it to better understand the underlying algorithms that power modern deep learning frameworks and architectures.

 ## Installation